ibi1995/JWELREY_AMAZON/README.md

 - Keywords like "wedding" and "anniversary" imply sentiments associated with special occasions and celebrations.

 #### Overall Sentiment:
-- Both regions share commonalities in brand preferences, material choices, and color preferences, suggesting a positive sentiment towards these elements in both markets.
+- Both regions share commonalities in material choices, and color preferences, suggesting a positive sentiment towards these elements in both markets.
 - The use of terms like "elegant," "modern," "classic," and "boho" indicates a diverse range of preferences, suggesting a positive sentiment towards a variety of styles.

 ### Summary